Drug interactions of atorvastatin

 In addition to reducing cholesterol levels, atorvastatin also has other beneficial effects on the cardiovascular system.
 It helps to stabilize plaques in the arteries, reduce inflammation, and improve endothelial function.
 These effects can help to prevent the development of atherosclerosis (hardening of the arteries) and reduce the risk of heart attack and stroke.

-See also Atorvastatin 20 side effects
+See also Atorvastatin and aleve

 The Importance of Lowering Cholesterol